 Contrary to what society may think, enrolling in a fraternity, sorority, or other Greek organization has more benefits than the wild parties.
 Many Greek organizations reward their high-achieving members and alumni who pursue master’s degrees.

-For example, members of Alpha Chi Rho could receive up to $3,000 for their graduate studies.
-Kappa Delta awards up to $5,000 to members attending graduate school, and women can receive up to two Kappa Delta scholarships in their lifetime.
+For example, members of Alpha Chi Rho could receive up to $3,500 for their graduate studies.

 The Harry S. Truman Scholarship

 The Truman Scholarship is for students who want to make a difference in society.
 If you’re pursuing a degree such as Master of Public Administration, Master of Education, or Master of Social Work, and you have significant community service experience, you could qualify for the Truman Scholarship.

 To apply, you must be a junior in college or third-year students with senior standing.
 Between 55 and 65 students receive the Truman Scholarship per year, each receiving $30,000.

 The Beinecke Scholarship

 This scholarship is available for students who are pursuing the arts, humanities, or social sciences.
 Those awarded the scholarship, receive $30,000 while in graduate school, as well as an additional $4,000 before starting school.

 GFOA Scholarships are for graduate students intending to pursue a career in state or local finance.
 The association offers five types of scholarships to eight to 11 students.